 The Liability Gap

-Here's where it gets dark: retail operators are liable for AI decisions made in their name.
+Here's where it gets dark: retail operators are exposed for AI decisions made in their name.

 If a Winston chatbot recommends a product to someone underage (failed age verification), the retailer gets cited.
 If an AI system stores customer purchase history in a way that violates state privacy law, the retailer pays the fine.
 If recommendations breach state claims rules, the state's cannabis regulator issues a violation.